nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/mcuboot_nsib/bootloader_quick_start.rst

      - Supported transfer
    * - :ref:`zephyr:mcu_mgr`
      - Library in Zephyr that implementing the Simple Management Protocol (SMP), which is used to receive or send updates over different protocols.
-     - Wired (SMP over UART or USB virtual serial port) and OTA (SMP over Bluetooth® LE)
+     - Wired (SMP over UART or USB virtual serial port) and OTA (SMP over Bluetooth LE)
    * - :ref:`lib_dfu_target`
      - Library in the |NCS| used to perform DFU for data from any source.
      - | The application provides the data and is responsible for receiving updates.